backup-isaac/GTSR-telemetry-server/generator/README.md

 To run the generator, run generator.sh.
 This will target a locally running instance of the server.

-To target the remote server, add the argument "remote" (e.g. "./generator.sh remote tcp").
+To target the remote server, add the argument "remote" (e.g. "./generator.sh remote").

-To change the protocol used, add the argument "tcp" or "udp" (default tcp).